The Willow Trust Boats are moored at:

-To enquire about coming on The Willow Trust boats, please Print Off and Complete our booking-request-form-2017
+To Request a day on The Willow Trust boats, please Print Off and Complete our

 The Willow Trust

 When writing to The Willow Trust please provide the following information:

 - A broad picture of the disabilities of the guests who would like to come.

 - The number of disabled people and how many would be staying in their wheelchairs for the day.
 Our boats take a maximum of 30 people.